403-html/the-qa-architecture-handbook/docs/culture-foundation.md

 # Section 1: Culture foundation - cultivating a quality culture

-The quality-oriented culture is foundation of a successful QA architecture.
-It is essential to establish a mindset that values quality, and creating processes that support this mindset.
-Build a strong foundation based on shared responsibility, open communication and a commitment to quality at all stages of development.
+Quality-first culture isn't just a slogan; it's a fundamental way of operating where quality is integrated in every process, decision, and interaction in company.
 This section will guide you through the key steps to cultivate a culture of quality in your organization.

 ## 1.1 From "QA phase" to "Quality all the way"